Kids experience culture shock too

 Inside your new home you can help your child to settle quickly by making their room as familiar as possible.
 In fact, it’s not a bad idea to create a little ‘bubble’ of familiarity in your home for those times when everything, including culture shock, becomes overwhelming.
 Have some well-loved DVDs available so they chill out and relax.
 Yes, you may well want them to integrate fully in the new culture, but everyone needs a bit of ‘down time’ and stress relief sometime.

 Not understanding what everyone is talking about is one of the biggest causes of culture shock amongst adults and children alike.
 If your child learns a few words of this language before you arrive, it will help.
+If you intend for them to attend a local school, make language learning before you arrive a priority.
+Your child’s integration and social life will depend on it from the very start.

 Climate changes are obviously beyond your control too.
 But you and your children will acclimatise in time.
 Don’t forget the correct clothing!